bottlepy/bottle/docs/docs_0_7.md

     def restricted():
         abort(401, "Sorry, access denied.")

-To redirect a client to a different URL, you can send a `307 Temporary Redirect` response with the `Location` header set to the new URL. `bottle.redirect(url[, code])` does that for you.
+To redirect a client to a different URL, you can send a `303 See Other` response with the `Location` header set to the new URL. `redirect(url[, code])` does that for you.
 You may provide a different HTTP status code as a second parameter.

     #!Python
-    from bottle import route, redirect, abort
+    from bottle import redirect
     @route('/wrong/url')
     def wrong():
         redirect("/right/url")

-Both functions interrupt your handler code (by throwing a `bottle.HTTPError` exception) so you don't have to return anything.
+Both functions interrupt your handler code by raising a `HTTPError` exception.

+You can return `HTTPError` exceptions instead of raising them.
+This is faster than raising and capturing Exceptions, but does exactly the same.

+    #!Python
+    from bottle import HTTPError

+    @route('/denied')
+    def denied():
+        return HTTPError(401, 'Access denied!')

+## Exceptions

-All unhandled exceptions other than `bottle.HTTPError` will result in a `500 Internal Server Error` response, so they won't crash your WSGI server.
+All exceptions other than `HTTPResponse` or `HTTPError` will result in a `500 Internal Server Error` response, so they won't crash your WSGI server.
+You can turn off this behaviour to handle exceptions in your middleware by setting `bottle.app().catchall` to `False`.

 # HTTP Stuff